jcmturner/mfaserver/README.md

   ```
   * Response:
   This is the same as the enrol function above.
-* /delete - delete the MFA secret for an existing user
+* /delete - delete the MFA secret for an existing user.
-  * Request POST data:
+  * Request POST data (non-admin):
   ```
   {
     "issuer": "issuer",